Beautiful Alpenhof hotel

 In the Bistro, a popular Teton Village après-ski hangout, cowbells and ceramic beer steins with pewter lids hang over the bar.
 The pride of the hotel is the Alpenrose dining room, with its tiled fireplace and bold flower-decorated corbels supporting the dark ceiling beams.
 The sound of polkas and Austrian folk and Schuhplattler music fills the room.

-The Alpenhof offers at least two welcome modern touches –a lobby computer and high speed wifi in guestrooms, and a superb outdoor Jacuzzi and heated swimming pool that looks up to the Jackson Hole clock tower and the 100-passenger aerial tramway building.
+After a day on the slopes or exploring, relax in our heated swimming pool that looks up to the Jackson Hole clock tower and the 100-passenger aerial tramway building.

 During a stay of five nights at the Alpenhof last winter, my wife and I one evening walked next door to the deluxe Four Seasons resort to have a drink.
 The place is stunning…a massive sophisticated hotel, chock-a-block with millions of dollars of contemporary art.
 It would easily fit in Manhattan or Paris.
 But at the bottom of a ski mountain?
 We happily retreated to the gemütliche surroundings of Alpenhof, comforted to know there are still such places for those of us who like our skiing the old-fashioned way.